lisiesu/sav-state-movies/README.md

 -   For authentication pass the `"Authorization: Bearer savstate2021"` header
 -   Parse the API response and display the results as outlined in the design. **Make sure to group movies by categories**.
 -   Implement a detail view for the movies in the list
--   Make sure that inking to detail pages as well as bookmarking works as expected
+-   Make sure that linking to detail pages as well as bookmarking works as expected
 -   Implement search by connecting to `https://sav.state/movies?q=<search_term>`

 The URL `https://sav.state/movies` is obviously made up.
 However the JSON payload is in [*movies.json*](./movies.json).